laandrad/Text-Mining/README.md

 'title' is a string with a label/identifier for the text documents (e.g., 'pre' or 'post')

 ### Output
-extractDTM_computeCosineValues.py produces two matrices: (1) a document-term matrix of norm i,j where rows (i) are documents and columns (j) are terms, and (2) a pairwise cosine similarity values matrix of norm k (a symmetric matrix), where k is the number of text documents
+extractDTM_computeCosineValues.py retrieves two matrices: (1) a document-term matrix of norm i,j where rows (i) are documents and columns (j) are terms, and (2) a pairwise cosine similarity values matrix of norm k (a symmetric matrix), where k is the number of text documents

 # How to Use tm2.py